GitXiaoZe/cpp-serializers/README.md

 # Results

-Following results were obtained running 1000000 serialize-deserialize operations 50 times and then averaging results on a typical desktop computer with Intel Core i7 processor running Ubuntu 16.04.
+Following results were obtained running 100000 serialize-deserialize operations 3 times and then averaging results on a server, which equits with Intel Xeon E5-2650 processor and 2400MHz, 32G DDR4 memory.
+And the operating system is ubuntu 16.04 server
 Exact versions of libraries used are:

 * thrift 0.12.0
 * protobuf 3.7.0